-Aside from the Constantia wine route in South Africa, this area has a lot more to offer for anyone interested in an extended stay.
-Many of the interesting sites can be found within the walls of the wine farms like the museums.
+Aside from the Constantia wine route in South Africa, this area has a lot more to offer for anyone interested in an extended stay – so get away from the stress of having to search for houses for sale, work deadlines and insurmountable traffic.

 The Groot Constantia Homestead